scope-lab-vu/chariot/README.md

 ## Running the SmartParkingBasic example in Non-simulation Mode
 Follow the steps listed below to run the [SmartParkingBasic](https://github.com/visor-vu/chariot-examples/tree/master/SmartParkingBasic) example in non-simulation (i.e., distribtued) mode.

-### Starting the server nodes
+### Starting the Server Nodes
-Server nodes (i.e., nodes that host MongoDB server, ZooKeeper server, CHARIOT Node Membership Watcher, and CHARIOT Management Engine) should be separate from the compute nodes (i.e, nodes that hosts CHARIOT Deployment Managers and different applications).
+Server nodes (i.e., nodes that host MongoDB server, ZooKeeper server, CHARIOT Node Membership Watcher, and CHARIOT Management Engine) should be separate from the compute nodes (i.e, nodes that hosts different applications).

 1. Start a node to host a MongoDB server
   * Update hostname (/etc/hostname) to something meaningful (e.g. mongo-server)